 Decades later, a king rebelled and was defeated in 110 BC, when his state was perished by the army of Emperor Wu of Han.

 Within this city's ruins, tens of thousands of valuable relics were unearthed, including bronze wares, potteries, weapons, farm implements, bricks, tiles, etc.

 Together, they show great archeological values of the Minyue culture in the early Western Han Dynasty.

 Eaves Tile Unearthed from this City Ruins — Minyue Imperial City Museum (Photo by Ding Liqing)

 Wuyi Academy or Ziyang Academy

-Built by great Neo-Confucianist Zhu Xi in the year 1183, where he taught and finished many of his masterpieces.
+The great Neo-Confucianist Zhu Xi built it in 1183, where he taught and finished many of his masterpieces.

-Zhu Xi's Neo Confucianism then became the dominant ideology in the following centuries, which made Mount Wuyi an influential place of Confucianism.
+Zhu Xi's Neo-Confucianism became the dominant ideology in the following centuries, making Mount Wuyi an influential place for Confucianism.

 The Wuyi Academy Built by Great Philosopher Zhu Xi